nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 > gRPC is based on the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 By default, gRPC uses protocol buffers as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.

+## Step 2

+Intro to our gRPC lab application.

-For our simple demo application, we have two application services, namely, "echo" and "reverse".
+For our simple lab application, we have two application services, namely, "echo" and "reverse".
 In gRPC, the application service is defined using a ".proto" file.
 For example, the .proto for the echo service is:

 ```json
 service Echo {